ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 might wish to express a preference regarding the types of usage they consider acceptable.
-Entities that might use that content need those preferences to be expressed in a way that is easily consumed by an automated system.
+Entities that might use that content need those preferences to be stated in a way that is easily consumed by an automated system.